Orakeshi/orakeshi.github.io/content/posts/Labs-Wishing-Tree.md

 {{< toc >}}

 # Project Information
-This project, titled "The Digital Wishing Tree" was the first project I worked on in my software development career.
+This project, titled {{< hl-text red >}} "The Digital Wishing Tree"{{< /hl-text >}} was the first project I worked on in my software development career.
 This saw the in house team at solarflare create an interactive digital wishing tree using a combination of technologies.

 Solarflare Studio (Company I work for) have a labs of sorts.
 This is where the internal team will get together and discuss ideas of projects they can create with in house resources.
 These projects are often fun, crazy and show off the technology available to solarflare.